dapplets/dapplet-docs/docs/ex17-overays-login.md

 ### Dapplet

-More details about **useState** and **onAction** methods can be found in the [Ex13](/docs/shared-state).
+More details about the **useState** and **onAction** methods can be found in [Ex13](/docs/shared-state).

 #### LP: 1.
-Add method 'useState' to the overlay
+Add the 'useState' method to the overlay

-Add method to overlay initialization.
+Add the method to overlay initialization.
 The state will transfer the account address from the dapplet to the overlay.

 ```typescript
 private overlay = Core.overlay<IBridge>({ name: 'overlay', title: 'Exercise 17' })